wapsol/re-cloud/README.md

 We support following Stacks:

 - AI Stack
-- Office Stack
+- Office & Business Stack
-- IoT Stack
+- IoT & Industry 4.0 Stack
 - SaaS and Software
+- Data Engineering Stack

-Lists of software packages available in Stacks are documented in [stacks.md](https://).
+Lists of software packages available in Stacks are documented in [stacks.md](https://github.com/wapsol/re-cloud/blob/master/stacks.md).

 Depending on your high-availability needs, Stacks are installed on your private-cloud as Docker containers, either on VMs on re-cloud, or the optional Kubernetes cluster running on it.